B-chandru/B-chandru/README.md

-<h3 align="center">I am a front-end web developer and technologist who is passionate in writing code,buliding website and learning web technologies.</h3>
+<h3 align="center">I am a web developer and technologist who is passionate in writing code,buliding website and learning web technologies.</h3>